 About the U.S. JET Alumni Association (USJETAA)

 USJETAA is a 501(c)(3) nonprofit educational and cultural organization that promotes grassroots friendship and understanding between the United States and Japan through the personal and professional experiences of over 32,000 Americans who have participated on the JET Programme since its inception in 1987.
+10% of your donation will to go support administrative costs by USJETAA.

 Need more information? firstname.lastname@example.org